Edouard-Legoupil/OnlyDys/README.md

 ## Features

-- **Real-time Word Suggestions**: As you type, OnlyDys analyzes the current word and provides a list of suggestions in a side panel.
-The suggestion algorithm is tailored for common dyslexic errors and considers:
-    - **Phonetic Similarity**: Suggests words that sound similar (e.g., "au" vs. "eau").
-    - **Orthographic Similarity**: Corrects common spelling mistakes based on Levenshtein distance.
-    - **Contextual Analysis**: Prioritizes suggestions based on the preceding word's grammatical category (e.g., suggesting a noun after a determiner).
+- **Two Suggestion Modes**:
+    - **Selection Mode (Manual)**: Select text and click "Paste Selection" to get suggestions, or simply type in the box.
+    - **On-the-go Mode (Automatic)**: The plugin automatically detects the word under your cursor or selection and updates suggestions in real-time as you navigate.

 - **Suggestion Classification**: Each suggestion is categorized and color-coded to help the user understand the nature of the potential error:
-    - ırmızı **Visual Confusion**: Highlights possible mix-ups between visually similar letters (e.g., b/d, p/q).
+    - 🔴 **Visual Confusion**: Highlights possible mix-ups between visually similar letters (e.g., b/d, p/q).
     - 🟧 **Phonetic Confusion**: Indicates words that are spelled differently but sound similar.
     - 🟪 **Homophones**: Flags words that sound the same but have different meanings and spellings.
     - 🟦 **Morphological Errors**: Catches common mistakes in word endings, like pluralization or conjugation.